copperwater/xNetHack/doc/xnh-changelog-6.0.md

   10-12.
 - Kicking open secret doors and corridors is easier, and never causes you to hurt your legs.
+- A tiny fraction of erodable items will generate greased.

 ### Interface changes